coreboot/coreboot/Documentation/tutorial/part2.md

 When ready, select 'Commit' again.
 Once all errors have been satisfied and the commit succeeds, move to the command line and run `git push`.
-**Note:** To submit as a draft, use `git push origin HEAD:refs/drafts/master`.
-Submitting as a draft means that your commit will be on coreboot.org, but is only visible to those you add as reviewers.

 ## Part 5: Getting your commit reviewed